biaProjects/java-course-udemy/README.md

     - `e - Exercise bank-account`
       Basic simulation of a bank account, demonstrating encapsulation, use of `this`, and good constructor practices.

+  - `c - MemoryBehavior-arrays-lists`
+    - `a - Reference-and-Value-Types - Memory-deallocation`

 - `exercicio1_aluno_aprovado` _(student_approved)_
   Simple program to calculate a student's average grade based on three scores and verify if the student is approved.